 2. Carotid Artery Dissection:

-Treatment for this condition includes carotid artery ligation, implanting a stent, anticoagulation that is reducing the coagulation or clotting of blood.
+Treatment for this condition includes carotid artery ligation, implanting a stent, and anticoagulation that is reducing the coagulation or clotting of blood.

 The injury to the neck caused by the sudden distortion of the neck is called whiplash.
 Commonly caused by accidents, or pain and aching or falls.
-Mostly by the rear end, motor clashes pain and aching in the neck referred pain in back and shoulders, the pain in the middle of the spine.
+Mostly by the rear end, motor clashes pain and aching in the neck referred pain in the back and shoulders, the pain in the middle of the spine.
 The exact injury that is behind the whiplash can be the injury or tear in the ligaments of the spine in particular.
 The head snaps forward or backward resulting in whiplash injury.
 Injury can also be in the cerebrum.

 In a word, it can be sad as a strain of muscles, bones, and nerves in the neck.
 However, it is a nonfatal injury.

 Non-steroidal anti-inflammatory drugs are given as medications.
 Botulinum toxin A is used in muscle contraction and spasms.
 This whiplash case has been dating from the 1950s and has been growing from then.
 20percent of patients show symptoms in 3days.

 4. Cervical Herniated Disc: